PratimaGurav/quiz-a-mania/Readme.md

 ## User Experience (UX)

 -   ### Site Goals
-     Quiz-a-mania is a interactive website which enables users to play quiz by answering a fixed set of questions.
+     Quiz-a-mania is an interactive website which enables users to play quiz by answering a fixed set of questions.
 The quiz is set to test General Knowledge of users with multiple choice questions.
-Questions with choices are readout if you click the sound button.
-You score for every correct answer and get prompted if your answer is correct or incorrect.
-You have an option to submit your score and rank yourself on the high scores by providing your username.
+It includes a feature by which users can opt to listen to the questions and the respective options.
+Further users get prompted if their answer is correct or incorrect by color formatting and audio.
+Users score for every correct answer with an option to submit their score and rank themselevs on the high scores by providing their username.

 -   ### Target Audience
       The site is targetted to everyone who loves to play online quiz with an aim to score high.